 - Clay soil: 5-6" deep

 Consider planting the crowns in a double or triple row, where the rows are 12 inches (30cm) apart.
 In this case, dig 2 to 3 trenches, 12" apart on center.
-See "How to grow asparagus is less space" for more information."
+See "How to grow asparagus in less space" for more information."

 2. Soak crowns

 Right before planting, so the crowns in water for 30 minutes to an hour.
 Any longer and you might be risking some rot damage.
+This step helps hydrate the roots before planting even more than watering the soil (which you will also do after planting).

 3. Plant crowns